slapula/burnish/README.md

 `burnish` is a tool to manage deployments of EC2-powered applications.

+## IMPORTANT

+This project is a rewrite of Golang based tool that my employer uses in production (with their permission).
+This is another attempt to help me learn how to write command line utilities in Rust.
+While I believe I have complete feature coverage compared to the original tool, a lot of the work here has not been seriously tested.

 ## Overview

 `burnish` is a high-level wrapper of the AWS API.
 By using `burnish`, teams can quickly deploy new code releases, view the status of their environments, and modify the state of running applications.